Morris Two-Gun Cohen–"The Uncrowned Jewish King of China"

 He is also said to have been involved in the banking business and in setting up arms deals with Western suppliers; two sometimes murky occupations that fitted well with his larcenous instincts.

-As the Japanese conquest of China advanced The Jewish Press puts Cohen at the centre of the action: “Two-Gun got Sun Yat-sen’s widow out safely on one of the last planes to escape.
+As the Japanese conquest of China advanced in 1937, The Jewish Press puts Cohen at the centre of the action: “Two-Gun got Sun Yat-sen’s widow out safely on one of the last planes to escape.
 Cohen himself was captured by the Japanese and thrown into the Stanley Prison Camp, where he was beaten and mistreated.”

 After the war he took up another cause, the Zionist campaign to establish a Jewish homeland in Palestine.
 Cohen became a go-between for China in talks at the United Nations aimed at setting up the state of Israel.